 3. Log Aggregation Solution

-Data processing layer: In this layer, the main focus will be on how the data is getting processed which helps to build complete data pipeline.
+Data processing layer: In this layer, the main focus will be on how the data is getting processed, which helps to build a complete data pipeline.
 In this case, I am using Apache Spark.
 Apache Spark is an in-memory distributed data processing engine.
 The application performance is heavily dependent on resources such as executors, cores, and memory allocated.
-The resources for the application depends on the application characteristics such as storage and computation.
-Spark runs in two different modes viz.
+The resources for the application depend on the application characteristics, such as storage and computation.
+Spark runs in two different modes, viz.
 Standalone and Yarn.

 Data storage layer: In this layer, the primary focus is on how to store the data.
-This layer is mainly used to store the real-time data which is normally in a large amount and is already getting processed from data processing layer.
-In this case, I am using HBase which is an open source framework provided by Apache.
-HBase is a NoSQL database that runs on the top of HDFS (Hadoop Distributed File System) which means less time for searching a particular data.
-This speeds up the process of reading and writing data and the multi-dimensional, distributed, and scalable nature makes it easy to integrate within Hadoop.
+This layer is mainly used to store real-time data, which is normally in a large amount and is already getting processed from the data processing layer.
+In this case, I am using HBase, which is an open source framework provided by Apache.
+HBase is a NoSQL database that runs on top of HDFS (Hadoop Distributed File System), which means less time for searching particular data.
+This speeds up the process of reading and writing data, and the multi-dimensional, distributed, and scalable nature makes it easy to integrate within Hadoop.

 The data ingestion process that I will be explaining here is an actual solution that we at Opcito have implemented for one of our projects.
 There was a lot of data coming in the form of files.
-We ran some job processes on that data like cleaning, mapping, writing and storing it in MySQL database.
+We ran some job processes on that data, like cleaning, mapping, writing, and storing it in the MySQL database.
 The problem with MySQL was that our system was generating a huge amount of data day-in-day-out.
-To store this data, we had already allotted more than 200 GB of disk space and the ever growing data meant we needed to increase our storage space which meant more expenses.
-In addition to this, a SQL database takes more time for searching a particular query because it has to go through all the logs/files in a sequential manner to find and process that query.
-This increases the overall processing time and as a result affects the overall system performance.
+To store this data, we had already allotted more than 200 GB of disk space, and the ever-growing data meant we needed to increase our storage space which meant more expenses.
+In addition to this, a SQL database takes more time to search a particular query because it has to go through all the logs/files in a sequential manner to find and process that query.
+This increases the overall processing time and, as a result, affects the overall system performance.

-There could be multiple solutions to this problem but we chose a solution which involved implementing a data-pipeline using Hadoop Yarn, Kafka, Spark, HBase, and Elasticsearch.
-We have used following architecture:
+There could be multiple solutions to this problem, but we chose a solution that involved implementing a data pipeline using Hadoop Yarn, Kafka, Spark, HBase, and Elasticsearch.
+We have used the following architecture:

 - Multi-node Hadoop with Yarn architecture for running spark streaming jobs: